BigslimVdub/AeonLW/README.md

 * If the user creates or restores a wallet after daemon sync is 100% and user moves to wallet main screen, progress bar shows 1/***** 0% for a while.
 Fix- Wallet files take time to validate all blocks from 0 to ensure no transactions are missed.
 Please wait for wallet sync to finish.
 The same issues apply here as noted in issue one.
 Full wallet sync with a synced daemon should take about 45minutes from block 0 using a fully synced daemon using modern hardware.
 Remote node sync may be slower depending on hardware or data transfer limits of remote node.

 * If the user selects a remote node that does not support the latest Daemon or Wallet, the application may hang up.
 Fix- Use local daemon or remote daemon with a known latest daemon matching AeonLW in operation.
 AeonLW does save RPC logs in .Aeon/logs folder where user can check errors noted by the wallet-rpc embedded in AeonLW.

+* AeonLW will not import my old wallet.keys file I used before trying AeonLW.
+Fix- AeonLW can not import wallet files from anything other than AeonLW generated electron wallet files.
+If you try importing a wallet file generated from the Official Aeon-GUI or Simplewallet it will fail.
+Try restoring from seed words in AeonLW if you want to use your old wallet on AeonLW.

+* I tried AeonLW but want to go back to using an older blockchain version of Aeon for some reason.
+Fix- You will not be able to use an older AeonLW version with a current blockchain version file.
+AeonLW will fail or lock up due to no error handling for this.
+If you want to use an older version of AeonLW, you must either choose a new blockchain file location and re-sync the blockchain or delete your current blockchain LMDB file and resync from 0 in the standard location /aeon/lmdb/.

 ---